 organize paperwork without a filing cabinet

 No matter what organizational methods you choose, clear labeling is key to keeping paperwork streamlined without a conventional drawer system.
 Use a label maker, contact paper, chalkboard paint, or stickers to indicate exactly what each bin, folder, and section contains at a glance.
-This prevents wasting time rifling through storage trying to find a specific form or record.
-Color-code-related items like taxes, bills, and receipts for visual separation too.
-Proper labeling is half the battle to paperless perfection.

 Home File Organization Categories